300 Series: Administration

 302 - Superintendent

-302.1 - Superintendent Role, Recruitment, and Appointment
+302.1 - Superintendent: Qualifications, Recruitment, Appointment

-The school board will employ a superintendent to serve as the chief executive officer of the board, to conduct the daily operations of the district, and to implement board policy with the power and duties prescribed by the school board and law.
+The board will employ a superintendent to serve as the chief executive officer of the board, to conduct the daily operations of the district, and to implement board policy with the power and duties prescribed by the board and law.

-In choosing a superintendent, the school board will also consider the district's educational philosophy, financial situation, organizational structure, education programs, and other factors deemed relevant by the board.
+In choosing a superintendent, the board will also consider the district's educational philosophy, financial situation, organizational structure, education programs, and other factors deemed relevant by the board.

 The board may contract for assistance in the search for a superintendent.